 Ironing out database inconsistencies manually is an extremely long and tedious task.
 Even with the use of some fuzzy matching models, results that are more than a little bit dissimilar risk not being picked up.
 As such, this task is ripe for the application of machine learning.
 By building a ML model which is fed a substantial number of typical data deviations, differing interpretations and misspellings, an underlying database normalisation system can be established to iron out a significant amount of the inconsistencies.
 As with any machine learning application, investment in model creation, training data and human oversight would be an important of the implementation.
 However, the potential gains for an organisation would be significant.

 If you want to find out more about creating a unified customer database, tune into the BizData webinar on 360 Degree Customer Analytics.
-Also, stay tuned for Part Two of this blog, which will go into more detail about what it means to have a single customer view and the specific benefits it has for businesses.
+Also, check out the second part of this blog, which goes into more detail about what it means to have a single customer view and the specific benefits it has for businesses.